vtexdocs/help-center-content/docs/announcements/en/get-more-agility-managing-your-orders-events-with-feed-v3.md

 ## What do you need to do

-Find the step-by-step for the Feed v3 setup in our [Order Management Feed v3](https://help.vtex.com/en/tutorial/orders-management-feed-v3)
+Find the setuo step-by-step in [Feed v3](https://developers.vtex.com/docs/guides/orders-feed).